 My background as a COTA, with its emphasis on developmental stages, sensory integration, and cognitive development, brings a unique perspective to the tutoring community.
 Rather than simply helping a student pass his courses, my specialty area of cognitive (brain) training helps get to the root of a student’s learning struggles and sets him on the path to future success.

-I have a passion to help the non-reader gain access to the written word.
-For most students this can happen in 10-20 lessons and I will even work with the parent to implement some of the strategies themselves, saving $100s, if desired.
+Although I can work with students of any age in major subject areas, my greatest desire is to help the non-reader gain access to the written word.
+For most students this can happen in 10-20 lessons.
+I am always excited to work with parents to implement these strategies themselves, if desired, saving them $100's.
+And, although I can not use online tutoring for cognitive training, I am eager to share these techniques online with parents around the country so that they can help their own children thrive.
 Why let your student struggle any longer?
 I graduated from Madison Area Technical College as a Certified Occupational Therapy Assistant.
-After working several years in rehab, I retired to homeschool my six children for 27 years, which I am still doing.
-For the past ten years I have worked as an educational consultant to… Read more
+After working several years in rehab, I retired to homeschool my six children for the next 30 years, developing a curriculum that integrated all subjects and learning modalities.
+During

 Ms Barb has been an excellent tutor to our son.
 Her reputation has proven to be spot on.
 Our son is in first grade and was at a reading level of 1.5 and a bit over a month progressed to a level 2.6.
 There is an ease about her that provided our son to feel comfortable and engage with the style techniques she showed him.
 His confidence grew and he wanted to see how far he could go each week.
 She also returns calls/emails very promptly and communicates to the parents on progress and/or areas of concern.